chrisgleissner/spring-batch-rest/README.md

 - Start job execution (synchronous or asynchronous) with optional job property overrides.
 The job properties can either be obtained via a custom API or via standard Spring Batch job parameters, accessible from <a href="https://docs.spring.io/spring-batch/trunk/apidocs/org/springframework/batch/core/scope/StepScope.html">step-scoped beans</a>.

-The project compiles against both JDK 8 and JDK 11.

 ## Live Demo